 West Norfolk NAS - For the local families of children with ASD, the local NAS group can be a lifeline.
 They provide coffee mornings to meet other families and private, specialist activities such as swimming sessions and trips to play centres in a calm environment where parents can relax.

-The Magpie Centre, West Norfolk Riding for the Disabled - Both boys ride every week at the RDA.
+The Magpie Centre, West Norfolk Riding for the Disabled - Both boys used to ride every week at the RDA.
 (Boys get bored easily apparently!).
 Riding is good for their emotional and physical development and is very good therapy.
 The staff and volunteers are incredibly patient with both the riders and their parents!
 Disability is no barrier at all.

 So please, whatever you can give, whatever amount - it will be much appreciated.